Russia–Ukraine gas disputes

 In January 2009, this disagreement resulted in supply disruptions in many European nations, with eighteen European countries reporting major drops in or complete cut-offs of their gas supplies transported through Ukraine from Russia.
+Gazprom accused Ukraine of taking gas intended for European customers.
+Naftogaz acknowledged taking gas from the transit volumes, but said it was “technical” gas needed to operate the pipeline network.
 In September 2009 officials from both countries stated they felt the situation was under control and that there would be no more conflicts over the topic, at least until the Ukrainian 2010 presidential elections.
 However, in October 2009, another disagreement arose about the amount of gas Ukraine would import from Russia in 2010.
 Ukraine intended to import less gas in 2010 as a result of reduced industry needs because of its economic recession; however, Gazprom insisted that Ukraine fulfill its contractual obligations and purchase the previously agreed upon quantities of gas.

 On 8 June 2010, a Stockholm court of arbitration ruled Naftohaz of Ukraine must return 12.1 e9m3 of gas to RosUkrEnergo, a Swiss-based company in which Gazprom controls a 50% stake.
-Russia accused Ukrainian side of diverting gas from pipelines passing through Ukraine in 2009.
 Several high-ranking Ukrainian officials stated the return "would not be quick".

 Russia plans to completely abandon gas supplies to Europe through Ukraine after 2018.
 Gazprom has already substantially reduced the volumes of gas it transits across Ukraine, and expressed its intention of reducing the level further by means of transit diversification pipelines (Nord Stream, Turkish Stream, etc.).

 In 2021 natural gas prices in the European Union have risen as high as 800% from the beginning of the year.
 The dispute is over the Nord Stream 2 Gas pipeline and other disputes such as Yamal-Europe pipeline that usually sends Russian gas to Western Europe was flowing in reverse.